Godzilla (1954 film): Plot

 After consulting international experts, the Japan Self-Defense Forces constructs a 30 meter tall and 50,000 volt electrified fence along the coast and deploys forces to kill Godzilla.
 Dismayed that there is no plan to study Godzilla for its resistance to radiation, Yamane returns home, where Emiko and Ogata await, hoping to get his consent for them to wed.
 When Ogata disagrees with Yamane, arguing that Godzilla's threat outweighs any potential benefits from studying the monster, Yamane tells him to leave.
 Godzilla resurfaces and breaks through the fence to Tokyo with its atomic breath, unleashing more destruction across the city.
 Further attempts to kill the monster with tanks and fighter jets fail, and Godzilla returns to the ocean.
 The day after, hospitals and shelters are crowded with the maimed and the dead, with some survivors suffering from radiation sickness.

 Distraught by the devastation, Emiko tells Ogata about Serizawa's research, a weapon called the "Oxygen Destroyer", which disintegrates oxygen atoms and causes organisms to asphyxiate, then dissolve, leaving nothing behind.
 Emiko and Ogata go to Serizawa to convince him to use the Oxygen Destroyer.
 Still, he initially refuses, explaining that if he uses the device, the world's superpowers will force him to construct more Oxygen Destroyers as a superweapon.
 After watching a program displaying the nation's current tragedy, Serizawa finally accepts their pleas.
 As Serizawa burns his notes, Emiko breaks down crying.

 A navy ship takes Ogata and Serizawa to plant the device in Tokyo Bay.
 After finding Godzilla, Serizawa activates the device and cuts off his air supply, taking the secret of the Oxygen Destroyer to his grave.
 The Oxygen Destroyer successfully kills Godzilla and disintegrates its body; many mourn Serizawa's death.
 Yamane believes that if nuclear weapons testing continues, another Godzilla may rise in the future.

 Cast

-The main characters of Godzilla (1954).
-From left to right: Akira Takarada, Toshiaki Suzuki, Kuninori Kōdō, Momoko Kōchi, Takashi Shimura, and Akihiko Hirata.
+Left to right: Hideto Ogata (Akira Takarada), Shinjiki Yamada (Toyoaki Suzuki), the old fisherman (Kuninori Kōdō), Emiko Yamane (Momoko Kōchi), Kyohei Yamane (Takashi Shimura), and Daisuke Serizawa (Akihiko Hirata).